Deepen Your Learning with a Workshop

 John Creger will present elements of the NCTE Moffett Award–winning Personal Creed Project that leads students to deeply examine the meanings and values latent in their lives.
 He will provide moving student testimony of how this project has led them to envision and enact meaningful and purposeful lives, stemming from the several decades he has been teaching this project.
 And he will lead participants in short writing exercises they can use to activate their own students’ hope.

 Abigail Michelini will share her doctoral research practicing Krista Ratcliffe’s Rhetorical Listening to make human bridges between those of sharply contrasting political views, as she experienced teaching in West Virginia during the 2016 elections.
-(She and Ratcliffe will be leading a full day of Rhetorical Listening as part of the AEPL conference.)
-And she will guide participants in making imaginative bridges with students or others in our lives whose worldviews may be very, very different from our own.
+She will guide participants in making imaginative bridges with students or others in our lives whose worldviews may be different from our own.

-Bruce Novak will conclude by offering a vision of how literacies focused on the generation of love and wisdom can be critical in transforming democracy itself into a world in which the “malice toward none and charity for all” envisioned by Abraham Lincoln and Walt Whitman can become a definitive political reality.
-He will show how what Hillary Clinton has called “a politics of meaning” needs an educative discipline of personal and communal meaning-making at its heart: as he and Jeff Wilhelm began to lay out in their NCTE and NWP Teaching Literacy for Love and Wisdom: Being the Book and Being the Change, and which he hopes by the time of this workshop to have a trade contract for.
+Bruce Novak, coauthor with Jeff Wilhelm of Teaching Literacy for Love and Wisdom: Being the Book and Being the Change, will conclude by offering a vision of how literacies focused on the generation of love and wisdom can be critical in transforming democracy itself into a space in which the “malice toward none and charity for all” envisioned by Abraham Lincoln and Walt Whitman can become a definitive political reality.
+He will show how what Hillary Clinton has called “a politics of meaning” needs an educative discipline of personal and communal meaning-making at its heart.

-Building on the work of the Creating Bridges: Personal Journeys into Art and Writing curriculum created by the Young Writers Program and Museo Eduardo Carrillo, the workshop will focus on the way artwork—particularly that of typically marginalized or under-represented groups—can build community while encouraging reflection and critical thinking through its use as inspiration for a piece of writing.
+Building on the work of the Hablamos Juntos: Creating Bridges: Personal Journeys into Art and Writing curriculum created by the Young Writers Program and Museo Eduardo Carrillo, this workshop will focus on the way artwork—particularly that of typically marginalized or underrepresented groups—can build community while encouraging reflection and critical thinking through its use as inspiration for a piece of writing.
 Museo Eduardo Carrillo and the Young Writers Program are currently in their fourth year of bringing artwork to middle and high school students as inspiration for writing that is then professionally published alongside the artwork.

 Museo Eduardo Carrillo is an online museum featuring the work of contemporary California Latinx artists.